jon-whit/jon-whit.me/content/blog/golang/go-api-dev-routes.md

 <!--more-->

+If you wish to skip the articles and prefer to just read the code, you can find the [`go-contacts`](https://github.com/jon-whit/go-contacts) project on GitHub.

 In this article I am going to give an overview of the project layout and also demonstrate how to setup the API routes and HTTP handlers for the API.

 ### Contacts API